dtao/autodoc/README.md

 ### Other options

-You can restrict Breakneck's output to only certain namespaces within your library via the `--namespaces` option.
+You can restrict Autodoc's output to only certain namespaces within your library via the `--namespaces` option.
 You can also only generate documentation for methods with certain arbitrary tags (e.g., `@public`) using the `--tags` option, which takes a comma-separated list.